Eric-Tyrrell22/ProsperHealth/README.md

 I'm fairly certain the greedy approach here is optimal.

 if appointment1 starts before appointment 2, and appointment 2 finishes before appointment3, then so does appointment 1.
 Therefore it always makes sense to pick the first availabile slot.

+# Task 3

+## Discussion

+Not too much to add. biggest issue I ran into was testing where the generated appointments weren't being generated offset from the start of the week, so they were in different weeks.

+If I were to spend more time, I'd want to move as much of the logic to SQL as possible, and also improve the tests with a better fake factory for all the types.